momotaro/sunspot_mongoid/README.md

 sunspot_mongoid
 ====

 A Sunspot wrapper for Mongoid.
+Currently supports versions: 2.x, 3.0.x and 3.1.x

 Install
 ----